 Parameter Description ID States the image ID number of the firmware in the Switch's memory.
-The Switch can store 2 firmware images for use.
+The Switch can store two firmware images for use.
 Image ID 1 will be the default boot up firmware for the Switch unless otherwise configured by the user.
 Version States the firmware version.
 Size States the size of the corresponding firmware, in bytes.
 Update Time States the specific time the firmware version was downloaded to the Switch.
 From States the IP address of the origin of the firmware.
 There are five ways firmware may be downloaded to the Switch.
-R - If the IP address has this letter attached to it, it denotes a firmware upgrade through the Console Serial Port (RS-232). • T - If the IP address has this letter attached to it, it denotes a firmware upgrade through Telnet. • S - If the IP address has this letter attached to it, it denotes a firmware upgrade through the Simple Network Management Protocol (SNMP). • W - If the IP address has this letter attached to it, it denotes a firmware upgrade through the web-based management interface. • SIM - If the IP address has this letter attached to it, it denotes a firmware upgrade through the Single IP Management feature.
+T - If the IP address has this letter attached to it, it denotes a firmware upgrade through Telnet.
+S - If the IP address has this letter attached to it, it denotes a firmware upgrade through the Simple Network Management Protocol (SNMP). • W - If the IP address has this letter attached to it, it denotes a firmware upgrade through the web-based management interface.
+SIM - If the IP address has these letters attached, it denotes a firmware upgrade through the Single IP Management feature.
 User States the user who downloaded the firmware.
-This field may read "Anonymous" or "Unknown" for users that are not identified.
+This field may read "Anonymous" or "Unknown" for users that are unidentified.